drenniks/PH21X-content/PH 213 2024 Winter/Recitation 223/Week 10/PH 223 2024 Winter Week 10.md

 ## Notes
 * Added to Vault 2024 03 28
 	* Assignment Format Version 2024-02-21
-	* Requires dvipsnames option for xcolor package
+	* requires dvipsnames option for xcolor package
 	* displacement current questions commented (not used in PH 213 Winter 2024)
 	* requires auxiliary image file that could easily be replaced with tikz
 		* ![RC Concepts Circuit](./RC_Concepts_Circuit.pdf)